yaagl/yet-another-anime-game-launcher/README.md

 ## Install

 Go to [Release](https://github.com/3Shain/yet-another-anime-game-launcher/releases/latest)
-Uncompress and copy the resulting application to your `/Applications` folder Also make sure your game files aren't stored inside `/Applications`, use something inside your home folder, e.g `~Games/GI`
+Uncompress and copy the resulting application to your `/Applications` folder.

+Also make sure your game files aren't stored inside `/Applications`, use something inside your home folder, e.g `~Games/GI`.

 ## Development